-In this lower area of the site that often floods, the access drive and the basement car parking area are designed to be 2metres below the natural ground level.
+The lower area of the property often floods.
+The design shows that the access drive and the basement car parking area will be 2 metres below the natural ground level.

-This increases the risk of flooding of the property and is completely inappropriate for a large development to housing 124 people.
+This is unacceptable and increases the risk of flooding of the property which is completely inappropriate for a large development to house 110 people.